verify-U-GmbH/api-documentation/lib/web/index/index.html.md

 * Identification document upload (passport, driver's license, ID card) for picture and data extraction
 * Face detection for identification document photo comparison
-* Liveness detection for confirmation of user's presence
+* Liveness detection for confirmation of client's presence

 This method of identification is best used for onboarding scenarios where simplified due diligence can be used.